-Projects done by 100% 3rd Year Students for Environmental Studies.

-b) Percentage of students placed for projects in organizations outside the institution i.e.in Research laboratories/Industry/ other agencies : Nil a) National:
+Projects done by 100% 3rd Year Students for Environmental Studies. b) Percentage of students placed for projects in organizations outside the institution i.e.in Research laboratories/Industry/ other agencies : Nil

-24. List of eminent academicians and scientists / visitors to the department:
+- 23. Awards / Recognitions received by faculty and students: Nil - 24.
+List of eminent academicians and scientists / visitors to the department: